 This week’s podcast covers the following items related to the Tax Reform and Jobs Act: JCT Description of the Senate version of the Tax Reform and Jobs Act First Amendment – House Version Tax Reform and Jobs Act Second Amendment – House Version Tax Reform and Jobs Act You can listen to the podcast here and view […]

 Growing your firm is a year-round process.
 Explore options in structuring positions for all firm sizes focused on sales and marketing to help kick growth into high gear with the PCPS Marketing and Sales Roles in Accounting tool.
 This free tool will be available until the end of November, at which point it will be […]

-This week’s podcast discusses the automatic late portability election relief procedure published by the IRS, in addition to other timely news in the world of federal tax.
+This week’s podcast covers an in-depth analysis of the comprehensive federal tax reform proposal just released last week.
 You can listen to the podcast here, view the video version here, and read the corresponding notes here.
-To stay current on federal tax updates, visit our podcasts page, where we upload a new […]
+To stay current on federal tax updates, visit our podcasts page, where we upload a new episode each week.

 The official process to potentially make the biggest changes to the tax code since 1986 has begun.
 And as the nation’s premier tax practitioners, the accounting profession will be very engaged as the proposed legislation winds its way through Congress.
 On Nov.
 2, the House Ways and Means Committee released draft tax reform legislation.
 Among […]

 This week’s podcast covers the following developments: House adopts Senate budget resolution beginning tax reform process A taxpayer’s amount of claimed theft loss found excessive by Tax Court An expert’s testimony did not substitute for records of cost of goods sold IRS summons to state agency found to be proper IRS memo discusses indirect loan […]